-Answer: The total compensation package largely depends on the location to which you are assigned and may vary from region to region.
+Answer: The total compensation package depends on your education, experience, grade and the location to which you are assigned and may vary from region to region.

 Answer: Compensation will be based on VA regulations and the individual nurse.
 The package includes salary, lodging, travel to the medical center, meals, incidental expenses such as laundry, telephone support, and daily transportation support to work (if no public transportation is available, i.e. bus, light rail, subway, etc.).

-Answer: VA Travel Nurse Corps RNs have been placed from Alaska to Maine.
+Answer: VA Travel Nurse Corps RNs have been placed in Alaska, Hawaii, Guam, Puerto Rico, and all accross the continental USA.
 The Travel Nurse Corps works with the participating VAMCs and TNC RNs to meet current and future needs.